+I recommend aiming for a higher weight limit for maximum safety!
 We have four kids and I knew when I was shopping for our family trampoline that I wanted to make sure the weight capacity would allow all four of our kids to jump together.
-My husband is around 220lbs so I also looking for an over 300 pound weight limit at a minimum for the single user weight so he could also bounce with at least a couple of the kids too!
+My husband is around 220lbs so I also looked for an over 300 pound weight limit at a minimum for the single user weight so he could also bounce with at least a couple of the kids too!

-Price Range: Prices vary depending on how big or small the trampoline is, but I would recommend not going for the cheapest option – it probably won’t be the best quality!
-Investing a little bit more for a better trampoline will ensure that it lasts longer down the road and prevents injuries.
+Price Range: Prices vary depending on the size and type of trampoline, but I would recommend not going for the cheapest option – it probably won’t be the best quality!
+Investing a little bit more for a better trampoline will ensure that it lasts a long time and prevents injuries.
 For the average price point, you’re looking at around $400-$1,000 depending on size and features.

 I tend to be a “deals” kinda shopper but wanted to really make sure the trampoline comes with a solid jumping surface and a resistant galvanized steel heavy duty steel frame to ensure a long lifespan with this purchase.
 I went middle of the road regarding cost and ended up spending right around $500 for our trampoline, which you will read more about below!

 Enclosure Net: Another thing to decide is if you want to invest in a trampoline with an enclosure net, as they tend to add to the price tag.
 My opinion: totally worth it!
 It’s WAY safer than an open trampoline, especially for small children!
 Save yourself the peace of mind and get that trampoline safety enclosure.